136397089/md-reader-web/README_EN.md

 A feature-rich, secure and reliable Markdown file browser and editor with LaTeX math formula support, image display, and encrypted authentication.

+Host markdown documents on a server and read them anytime, anywhere via a browser.

 ## ✨ Features

 ### 🔒 Security Features